What is Problem Challenge?

 Most schools with year 7 and 8 children, and some with year 6 children, are on our mailing list and will automatically receive an invitation, in mid-February, to take part in the competition.

 The competition has been organised by John Curran and John Shanks, retired members of the Department of Mathematics and Statistics at the University of Otago, with huge administrative help from Leanne Kirk.
-However John Curran and Leanne retired from the competition at the end of 2023; John Shanks will attempt to run it from 2024, with help from Sarah Stewart handling the book orders.
+However John Curran and Leanne retired from the competition at the end of 2023; John Shanks will attempt to run it from 2024, with help from Sarah Stewart and Stephen Fortune handling the book orders.

 The value of such problem solving competitions is well recognized overseas.
 For example, similar schemes are run in Australia, Britain and the United States.
 Here the New Zealand Curriculum, Mathematics Standards (years 1-8), considers various ways in which effective mathematics teaching can provide quality programmes.
 Amongst other components, problem-centred activities are highlighted.
 The document states Cross-national comparisons show that students in high-performing countries spend a large proportion of their class time solving problems.
 The students do so individually as well as co-operatively.
 The problems we pose allow children to practise and learn such simple strategies as guessing and checking, drawing a diagram, making lists, looking for patterns, classifying, etc. Although children answer the questions individually on our sets there is ample opportunity for co-operative practise using our resources.